 Some of the fat items to be limited are butter, non-dairy creamers, cocoa butter, coconut palm oil, and similar products.
 On the other side, you should replace the harmful trans fats with healthier ones such as olive oil, nuts oil, canola oil, avocados, and nuts.

 Similarly, there are several proteins that you should avoid or should consume in a limited amount such as full-fat milk, organ meat, sausages, bacon, fried or fatty meat.
 These things can be replaced by food products such as low-fat dairy, eggs, fish, legumes, soy products, lean meat, and others.

 High sodium is quite harmful to the cardiovascular system as well.
 To limit it replace items such as table salt, canned items, condiments, and others with herbs, salt-free seasonings, and others.

 3. Healthier Food Choices

 While making healthier dietary choices, one is often faced with the question of what exactly to consume.
-One crucial food items that you should include in your diet is fresh seasonal fruits.
+One crucial food item that you should include in your diet is fresh seasonal fruits.
 Whether you are including fresh fruits in your salads or consuming them post meals, they are a great option to stay healthy.
-Also, including a lot of leafy vegetables in your meals to keep your heart and body fit.
+Also, include a lot of leafy vegetables in your meals to keep your heart and body fit.

-Whole grain meals is another option that should be considered for the maintenance of cardiovascular health.
+Whole grain meals are another option that should be considered for the maintenance of cardiovascular health.
 Some whole wheat food items that should surely be included in your diet are whole-wheat flour products such as bread and high-fiber cereals such as oats.
 Also, it is a great idea to consume whole grains such as barley and brown rice.